wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/patient-outreach/includes/4-patient-journey.md

 In this exercise, you will create a patient journey for the patient segment that you created in the first exercise.
 A patient journey can expand your organization's patient outreach marketing capabilities by helping healthcare organizations guide the members of a selected segment through the communication process.
-It does this by using automated messaging, activity generation, interactive decision points, and more.
+It completes this action by using automated messaging, activity generation, interactive decision points, and more.

 The following screenshot shows an example of a configured patient journey that focuses on the Patient Activation Measure segment group and sends them a marketing email after a three-month waiting period.